ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 ### Purchasing with the new Merchant API.

 The Merchant API is, like the former simplified shopflow, made to go with a platform default rules but with some improvements.
-The WooCommerce order will (as before) be created first (in *Pending* status), then Resurs order is placed and finally - depending on the result - updated to *Processing*.
+The WooCommerce order will (as before) first be created in *Pending* status, then the Resurs order will be placed, and finally-depending on the result-updated to *Processing*.
 The procedure looks like this:

 1. Purchase button is clicked.
 WooCommerce starts handling the order, setting the first Pending status.